jronallo/microdata_schemaorg_example/source/code4lib.html.md

 your content.
 You need to use a shared language so that page authors and consumers can cooperate on how to interpret the meaning.

-This is where Schema.org comes in.
-Schema.org is a vocabulary.
+This is where the Schema.org vocabulary comes in.
 The search
 engines (Bing, Google, Yahoo) created Schema.org and have agreed to support and understand it.
+It is unrealistic for them to try to support every vocabulary in use.
 The domain it covers is broad, sometimes called a Web-scale vocabulary or ["middle" ontology](http://lists.w3.org/Archives/Public/public-vocabs/2011Nov/0006.html).
 One goal of having such a broad schema all in one place is to [simplify things for mass adoption](http://blog.schema.org/2011/11/using-rdfa-11-lite-with-schemaorg.html?showComment=1321045329383#c3006481536068088400) and cover the most common use cases.
+The vocabulary does seem to have a bias towards commercial use cases.
 You can browse the
 [full hierarchy of the vocabulary](http://schema.org/docs/full.html) to get a feel of the bounds of the world according to search engines.